zhengma021/stateful-md/README.md

 - Markdown files must have `.md` or `.markdown` extension
 - Files must be readable by the application
+- Files must be saved in UTF-8 encoding for Chinese content
-- Sharing names must contain only letters, numbers, hyphens, and underscores
+- Sharing names support letters (including Chinese), numbers, hyphens, and underscores
+- Chinese sharing names are automatically URL-encoded

 ## Troubleshooting